huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/documents/interface_signal.md

 ![sh_ul_interface.jpg ](./sh_ul_interface.jpg)

 * The FPGA acceleration card is connected to the CPU through the PCIe3.0 x16 interface with four external DDR4s.
-The FPGA acceleration card supports high-speed device interconnection interfaces and 100 GB Ethernet ports.FPGA logic consists of `Shell and custom logic`.
+The FPGA acceleration card supports high-speed device interconnection interfaces and 100 GB Ethernet ports.
+FPGA logic consists of `Shell and user logic`.
   - Shell (SH): indicates static logic provided by FACS, including peripheral interfaces such as PCIe and DDR4.
-  - Custom logic (CL): indicates dynamic logic developed by users.
+  - User logic (UL): indicates dynamic logic developed by users.

-  You need to use SH and CL to compile the `AEI file` of FPGA images.
+  You need to use SH and UL to compile the `AEI file` of FPGA images.
-  This document describes hardware interfaces between SH and CL and the function of shell.
+  This document describes hardware interfaces between SH and UL and the function of shell.

 # Shell Function
 * Provides access to PCIe BAR1/BAR5.